shty32/shty32.github.io/index.md

 + NEW (04/2021): Our character auto-creation method is launched on the new game "Naraka:Bladepoint"！

 + NEW (03/2021): One paper ("Stylized Neural Painting") accepted to CVPR 2021 as an oral paper.
 Cheers!

-+ NEW (01/2021): One paper accepted to IEEE Transactions on Image Processing.

 + NEW (11/2020): My co-authored work ["Stylized Neural Painting"](https://jiupinjia.github.io/neuralpainter/) with Dr. Zou has been released.
 Also congratulations to his another excellent work ["SkyAR"](https://jiupinjia.github.io/skyar/).
 Nice cooperations!